 Set Up Amazon Redshift IAM OAuth

-Starting in Tableau 2023.3.2 for on premises (Tableau Desktop, Tableau Server and Tableau Prep), you can use OAuth 2.0/OIDC to federate identity from an external identity provider to Amazon Redshift.
+Starting in Tableau 2023.3.2, you can use OAuth 2.0/OIDC to federate identity from an external identity provider to Amazon Redshift.

 These instructions are for the older AWS IAM service.
 For IAM IDC integration see Set Up Amazon Redshift IAM Identity Centre OAuth.